-Despite some occasional slow pacing and some outdated social dynamics (Andre’s son at one point casually remarks ‘you know how women are’), The Fly is well-scripted, features some excellent performances, and has a grandiose musical score by Paul Sawtell.
+Despite some occasional slow pacing and some outdated social dynamics, The Fly is well-scripted, features some excellent performances, and has a grandiose musical score by Paul Sawtell.
 Bathed in lavish, saturated colour tones, and enjoying the scale of CinemaScope photography, The Fly is an elegant horror; a story of ambition and grave mistakes.

 Arrested for killing her husband Andre (David Hedison), Helene Delambre (Patricia Owens) recounts the strange and horrifying explanation of how her husband came to beg her to end his life.
 Told in flashback, the film tells the story of how Andre, a brilliant scientist, creates a matter transportation device.
 An object (or living organism) has its matter disintegrated into its atoms at one location to then be reintegrated at another.
 First experimenting with just inanimate objects, his ambition gets the better of him as he transports the family cat.
 The poor animal never reintegrates at the second location, and their atoms are lost to time and space.
 After a brief success with a guinea pig however, Andre enters the transport himself unbeknownst to his wife.
 A common housefly is accidentally transported along with Andre, mixing their atoms.
 The result is a hideous mutation, and a man turned suicidal knowing his mind is doomed to decay.

 The saturated colour photography makes The Fly a visual delight.
 Every frame of the film is eye-catching.
 Colour itself is used exceptionally to create the mood and tone of sequences.
 Andre’s laboratory is grey with blue hues.
 The dark tones of his machinery and equipment make the location a cold place; fitting for the horror that will unfold within its walls.
-Andre’s teleporter (when turned on) is anything but dark, with neon green and blue lights erupting from the darkness and bright flashes of pink filling the screen as a person or object is finally transported.
+Andre’s teleporter (when turned on) is anything but dark, with neon green and blue lights erupting from the darkness and bright flashes of pink filling the screen.
 The brilliance of Andre’s findings literally leaps out of the dark machinery in dazzling colour.
 The colour is further amplified by the scale of the CinemaScope photography.
 The grandiose nature of the Delambre house (not just the laboratory) is captured in full anamorphic grandeur.

 If there is one point of contention with the camera work however, it is that the opening sequence shows and promises brilliant cinematography.
 As a night watchman walks through the shadows of the Delambre’s factory, the camera glides beside or before them.
 It builds momentum brilliantly in an eerie and horrifying sequence.
 Unfortunately, most of the remainder of the camera work remains static.
 The shots that do demonstrate movement are mainly panning shots which, although still dynamic, don’t quite visually compare to the brilliant glides of the camera in the opening sequence.